 Key Takeaway

-- Businesses should prioritise security, settlement time, and multi-channel compatibility.
+- Businesses should prioritise security, settlement speed, and integration compatibility when selecting a gateway.

-- Local gateways now support popular methods like DuitNow, eWallets, and recurring billing.
+- Modern Malaysian gateways now support FPX, DuitNow QR, cards, eWallets, and subscription billing.

-- PRESS Digital helps brands align fintech adoption with digital PR strategies for trust and visibility.
+- PRESS Digital helps fintech brands build credibility and trust through strategic digital PR and content.

 Table of Contents